 Parking & Other Alumni Perks

-Alumni can park for free in selected gated lots after 5pm and on the weekends.
-See the full list of gated lots.
-You will need your alumni card to access these lots.
+Alumni can request a parking pass and park free on evenings and weekends in select campus lots.
+Request a pass.
 For a full list of Alumni benefits, visit the Duke University Alumni member benefits page.

 Computing in the Library